ArtemAlagizov/aws-ec2-docker-swarm-instructions/README.md

 # aws-ec2-docker-swarm-travis-ci-cd-instructions
 **DESCRIPTION**
 ------
-    This is a set of steps to setup ci/cd with travis, github, docker and aws.
+    This is a set of steps to setup ci/cd with travis, github, docker-hub and aws.
     Example repo: https://github.com/ArtemAlagizov/instability
 ------
 **PREREQUISITES**